dchabrzyk/SHOP4CF_HOPE_FOREMAN/README.md

 Default ``user/password`` is ``app_user/app_pass``.

 ## Helm charts
+Helm charts are available from docker.ramp.eu/masta-pvt repository or in ``Helm`` directory.

-In ``Helm`` directory you can find packed helm charts required for running the application.
-Pleas note the correct order of launch (check ``initialize.sh`` script for details).
+Please note the correct order of launch (check ``initialize.sh`` script for details).